solareon/slrn_groups/README.md

 # slrn_groups
-A qb-phone compatible group app for [lb-phone](https://lbphone.com/)
+A qb-phone compatible group app for [lb-phone](https://lbphone.com/).
+This isn't great code but it works.

 **QB/QBOX supported with bridge**